cose-wg/HPKE/draft-ietf-cose-hpke.md

 The "info" parameter can be used to influence the generation of keys and the "aad" parameter provides additional authenticated data to the AEAD algorithm in use.
+This specification does not mandate the use of the info and the aad parameters.

-If successful, SealBase() will output a ciphertext "ct" and an encapsulated key "enc".
+If SealBase() is successful, it will output a ciphertext "ct" and an encapsulated key "enc".
 The content of enc is the ephemeral public key.

 The content of the info parameter is based on the 'COSE_KDF_Context' structure,